Cataracts and Cataract Surgery

 Medicare covers the basic level of cataract surgery with a standard intraocular lens.
 Medicare does not, however, consider custom cataract surgery medically necessary, so each patient will be responsible for the portion Medicare doesn’t cover.
 At Medical Eye Center, we believe financial considerations shouldn’t be an obstacle to your best possible vision.
 Our goal is to make the most advanced procedures affordable for any budget.

 Second Suns (Random House) is a book by David Oliver Relin that tells the story of the Himalayan Cataract Project.
 Drs.
-Matt Oliva, Paul Jorizzo and Paul Imperia all work closely with this international non-profit to help eradicate treatable blindness in the world’s poorest countries.
+Matt Oliva, Paul Jorizzo and John Welling all work closely with this international non-profit to help eradicate treatable blindness in the world’s poorest countries.
 Learn more…